kumarlabgit/ESL-PSC/README.md

 12. [Citation](#citation)

 ## Description ##
 The tools presented in this repository allow one to analyse signatures of molecular convergence in an MSA using Evolutionary Sparse Learning with Paired Species Contrast (ESL-PSC).
-The main script, esl_multimatrix.py, takes in various input parameters and options to control the analysis process.
+The main CLI, `esl-psc_cli`, takes in various input parameters and options to control the analysis process.
 It preprocesses input data, performs gap-cancellation, creates response matrices, and generates models over many combinations of sparsity parameters.
 The outputs include a gene ranking file, a species predictions predictions file, and plots to visualize the prediction results.

 ![flow chart](./images/ESL_PSC_flowchart_image.png)